kelnos/slox/README.md

 * The `continue` and `break` keywords work inside `for` and `while` loops.
 * I've implemented anonymous functions.
+* It prints a warning for each unused local variable.
 * Typical of Scala programs, I eschew using `null` as the internal representation of Lox's `nil`, and instead repesent it as a distict type of literal.